-A Power Supply comes with different kinds of cables, and novice PC builders get confused between all these types of power supply connectors.
-This article will tell you everything about these power supply cables.
+A Power Supply comes with different kinds of cables, and in this article, you will get everything about these power supply cables.

 Generally, a Power Supply comes with a 20+4 pin ATX cable, 4-pin or 8-pin CPU cables, 6-pins or 6+2 pins PCIe cables, SATA power cables, Molex cables, and one power cord.